How to effectively manage and restore the legacy tape

-Once a specialist has been contacted, they will analyze the tapes to see if they are readable, or if they need repairing.
-If the tapes can be read by the specialist’s equipment, it would then be a sensible idea for the organization to put a bespoke tape management solution in place.
+Once a specialist has been contacted, they will analyse the tapes to see if they are readable, or if they need repairing.
+If the tapes can be read by the specialist’s equipment, it would then be a sensible idea for the organisation to put a bespoke tape management solution in place.

 Bespoke tape management solution

 Bespoke tape management solutions come in different forms, but the most popular is a permanent retainer contract.
 This is where a company, like Ontrack, would be on retainer to the organisation and would restore data from any legacy tapes on demand.

 In our next blog, we will discuss another possible tape data recovery solution.

 For more information on Ontrack’s tape management offerings, please visit www.ontrack.com/uk/services/tape/

 Picture copyright: Ontrack Data Recovery